• Home

 Conclusion

-If you focus on the visual hierarchy of your eLeanring and slide designs, it will bring clarity to your work.
-Establishing a hierarchy should make it easier for learners to process information, because they’ll know where to focus.
+Whether you design learning products with AI tools or manually, focusing on the visual hierarchy will bring clarity to your work.
+In turn, establishing a hierarchy should make it easier for learners to understand your message, because they’ll know where to focus.

 RESOURCES: